openvnf/cgw/docs/tutorials/general_usage.md

 Because there are plenty deployment models for CGW, it is not possible to create a minimum valuable configuration as a default.

-This documentation will guide you through the creation of configurations.
+The [configuration documentation](../../README.md#configuration) will guide you through the creation of configurations.
 If you just get the job done and already know the basics you can also follow the [How Tos](../howtos/howtos.md).

 After you have created your configuration, just install the CGW as follows when using the Helm repository: